sanjaynair16/OpenRice_Web_Scraping/README.md

 In conclusion, the insights can provide justifiactions for why the client might want to open a restauarant in a particular location.
 However, other factors should be considered in the decision making process.

+## Challenges

+1) Whilst web-scraping it was found that Openrice.com would only return 250 entries for each search.
+To fix this, the data was collected in batches by adjusting the search scope each time.

+2) Invalid entries in 'District' and 'Cuisine' meant these had to be manually ammeneded during data processing.
+This was achievable with the current data-set, however it could prove an issue with larger data-sets.

+## Next Steps

+- The above analysis should be applied to other food cusiines (American, Italian, Chinese etc.) to see if similar insights can be generated.
+- Potentially explore other food review websies, and adding new features to our data-set by combining multiple sources.
+- As the judgement of popularity is currently based on an assumption, a more reliable measure wil need to be used like finacial reports.
+This should also be compared to market research on how the restaurant industry is performing at the time and any other relevant news/information.